dar5o/data-structures-and-algorithms/javascript/linked-list/README.md

 2. Extend a linked list to allow various insertion methods (append(), insertBefore(), insertAfter() ) Any exceptions or errors that come from your code should be semantic, capture-able errors.
 For example, rather than a default error thrown by your language, your code should raise/throw a custom, semantic error that describes what went wrong in calling the methods you wrote for this lab.

+3. Implement a method kthFromEnd() that takes a number, k as a parameter.
+Return the node's data that is k places from the tail of the linked list.

 Follow your JavaScript standard naming conventions.

 ### Structure and Testing